latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Families living close to (but not necessarily in) the poverty line can receive a discount on their monthly water bills from the Tiered Assistance Program (TAP) that is being offered throughout Philadelphia.
 The program will not only help low income as well as working poor families pay a reduced rate on their water service, but it will also in effect eliminate any arrears on the account.
+Many senior citizens, disabled residents, or the underemployed may be qualified as they often live on a fixed income.

 Applications are required.
 In general the families income needs to be at or below 150% of federal government poverty levels.
 This will also scale based on the number of family members in the home.
 So if there are more people, the applicants income can be higher; as long as it is still below the 150% poverty threshold.
 The federal government set this level each year.